chiro-hiro/RanDAOs/README.md

 let Fingerprint = uint128(block.blockhash(block.number - 1))
 ```

-All of above make sure that noone know about the *Fingerprint* before new block found.
+All of above make sure that no one know about the *Fingerprint* before new block found.

 ### Difficulty calculation